definitelycarter/ai-sales-tool/README.md

-# Client Assistant for Sales & BI
+# Client Assistant for Sales

-## Problem Statement

-Business and sales teams often work with fragmented tools that lack a holistic view of clients, markets, and opportunities.
-A solution is needed to build a unified assistant that delivers company insights, financial analysis, industry trends, and real-time sales support to drive informed decision-making and performance.

 ## Problem